-We are writing as chairmen of the U.S. Conference of Catholic Bishops' Committee on Pro-Life Activities, and Ad Hoc Committee for Religious Liberty, to support essential legislation protecting the fundamental rights of health care providers.
+We are writing as chairmen of the U.S. Conference of Catholic Bishops' Committee on Pro-Life Activities and Ad Hoc Committee for Religious Liberty to urge your co-sponsorship and support for essential legislation protecting the fundamental rights of health care providers.

 Reps.
-John Fleming, M.D.
-(R-LA) and Vicky Hartzler (R-MO) have introduced the Conscience Protection Act of 2016 (H.R.
-4828), to ensure that those providing much-needed health care and health coverage can continue to do so without being forced by government to help destroy innocent unborn children.
+Diane Black (R-TN) and Jeff Fortenberry (R-NE) have introduced the Conscience Protection Act of 2017 (H.R.
+644) to ensure that those providing muchneeded health care and health coverage can continue to do so without being forced by government to help destroy innocent unborn children.
+H.R.
+644 is identical to the Conscience Protection Act of 2016 (S. 304) that passed the House on July 13, 2016 on a bi-partisan vote of 245-182.